Last update: 17.05.2017. Added images and recommended resource links.

 Its 7-inch high-definition LCD monitor is equally impressive.
 It’s easily viewable in all weather conditions and provides an incredibly clear, near photographic, representation of underwater structures.
 The device works to depths of up to 600 feet.

 The Dragonfly 7 Pro is extremely durable and can hold up to intense abuse.
 Optical bonding ensures the LCD screen never fogs up in all weather conditions.
-A transducer and mounting template are included and are very easy to install.
+A transducer and mounting template are included and are easy to install.

 Garmin Striker 7SV